opentracing-contrib/java-globaltracer/README.md

 # java-globaltracer
 Global ThreadLocal Span for implicit propagation, delegating to another Tracer implementation.

-This library provides two main utiltiy classes; `GlobalTracer` and `GlobalSpanManager`.
+This library provides two main utiltiy classes; `GlobalTracer` and `ActiveSpanManager`.
 The first is intended for used by application code and library developers, where the latter is more intended for boundary filters and `Tracer` implementations.